Charley Eckman: Coaching career

-In 1954, Fort Wayne Pistons' owner Fred Zollner hired 32-year old Eckman as head coach for the 1954-55 team.
-Eckman had been an NBA referee for seven years, but had no professional coaching experience.
-Still, he led the Pistons to their best record in team history (43–29) and first place in the Western Division.
-Eckman took the team to the 1955 NBA finals behind the all-star play of Larry Foust, George Yardley and Andy Phillip.
+In the 1954–55 season, Eckman led the Pistons to their best record in team history (43–29) and first place in the Western Division.
+Eckman took the team to the 1955 NBA finals behind play of Larry Foust, George Yardley and Andy Phillip, all of whom were starters for the Western Division in the January 1955 All-Star Game.
+Yardley played less than 24 minutes per game as a rookie in 1953–54, but Eckman saw Yardley's ability to shoot and jump, and made Yardley a starter.
+Yardley averaged nearly 36 minutes and 17.3 points and 9.9 rebounds per game that season, and went on to a Hall of Fame career.
 During the 1955 NBA Finals, the Pistons lost a hard-fought seven-game series to the Syracuse Nationals, losing in Game 7, 92–91.
 The first-year head coach was honored as NBA Coach of the Year.

 The following season, Eckman led the Pistons to another trip to the NBA Finals, where the Pistons fell to the Philadelphia Warriors, 4–1.
 In his third season as head coach, Eckman led the Pistons to the playoffs, where they lost to the Minneapolis Lakers in the semifinals.

 During the 1957–58 season, the Pistons relocated from Fort Wayne, Indiana to Detroit, Michigan.
 Unfortunately for Eckman, his stay in Detroit did not last long.
 He was relieved of his coaching duties just 25 games into the season following a 9–16 start; though it is also reported he resigned before he could be fired.
+Eckman himself said at the time, "Resignation is a nice way to put it".
+After a 25-point loss in New York, Zollner called Eckman and told him "I think we'll have to make a change in your department"; Eckman soon realizing after the call ended that he was the only one in his department since he had no assistant coaches.
+He held no grudge against Zollner or the Piston's organization.

+He had signed a three-year contract with the Pistons before the 1957–58 season.
+After being fired, he settled the contract with the Pistons for a payment of $26,000, paid out at $1,000 per month.
 Eckman's overall coaching record was 123–118.
-He eventually returned to officiating.
+After a post-coaching hiatus, he eventually returned to officiating.

+Eckman found coaching much easier than being a referee, calling it a vacation by comparison.